crisperdue/prooftoys-site/content/_index.md

 "play around" with your proofs.

-**Simplicity.** The logic used by Prooftoys has also been chosen specifically for beginners.
+**Simplicity.** The logic used by Prooftoys has also been chosen specifically to be useful to beginners.
 For example its single rule of inference is just a modest generalization of what is taught in any high school course in basic algebra.

 Statements in the logic are simply formulas with constants, variables, and functions.
 Prooftoys reduces the number of concepts to a minimum,